frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 Our Lord selected the apostles, not only as messengers, prophets, and witnesses, but also as His own representatives.
 Their new identity to act in the person of Christ needs to be expressed in a life which is simple and austere, a holiness which inspires a wholehearted dedication to the welfare of others.

-Our Lord told them to take a staff for their journey, but nothing else: "no bread, no haversack, no money in their wallets" (cf. Mark 6:8).
+Our Lord told them to take a staff for their journey, but nothing else: "no bread, no haversack, no money in their wallets" (*cf*.
+Mark 6:8).

 God takes possession of the man He calls to the priesthood and consecrates him to the service of his fellow men, and bestows upon him a new personality.